rubyonjets/jets/README.md

 You can invoke the function with the AWS Lambda console or with the jets cli.

+[SCREENSHOT OF LAMBDA CONSOLE]

 ```
 jets invoke posts-controller-index '{"test":1}'
-jets invoke posts-controller-index file://event.json
 jets invoke help # for more info
 ```

-The examples above show how to pass the event payload inline and via a file.
 The corresponding aws cli commands are:

 ```
 aws lambda invoke --function-name proj-dev-posts-controller-index --payload '{"test":1}'
-aws lambda invoke --function-name proj-dev-posts-controller-index --payload file://event.json
-aws lambda invoke help
+aws lambda invoke help # for more info like passing the payload via a file
 ```

 ### Jets Routing